Murder of Gary Triano: Murder

 On November 1, 1996, Gary Triano was killed when a pipe bomb exploded in his car at the La Paloma Country Club in Catalina Foothills, Arizona.
 Within weeks, the investigation centered around his ex-wife Pamela Phillips, who was still living in Aspen.
 It was discovered that she had taken out a $2 million life insurance policy on Triano shortly before his death.
 The couple's two children were the beneficiaries of the policy, which was paid out to Phillips in 1997.
 Evidence also linked Phillips to Ronald Young, a small-time criminal with whom Phillips developed a relationship while in Aspen.
-Shortly before the bombing, a van rented by Young was found abandoned in Yorba Linda, California, and inside the vehicle there were documents pertaining to Phillips and Triano's divorce, a map of Tucson, Arizona, and a sawed-off shotgun.
+Shortly before the bombing, a van rented by Young was found abandoned in Yorba Linda, California, and inside the vehicle, there were documents pertaining to Phillips and Triano's divorce, a map of Tucson, Arizona, and a sawed-off shotgun.

 Nine years after the murder, on November 19, 2005, an episode of America's Most Wanted profiled Ronald Young, who was then wanted for forgery and embezzlement.
 The episode also mentioned his suspected involvement in Triano's death.
 Two days later, Young was apprehended in Fort Lauderdale, Florida.
-He served a 10-month sentence in federal prison for weapon possession before being extradited back to Aspen.
+He served a 10-month sentence in federal prison for weapon possession before being extradited to Aspen.
 Following Young's arrest, investigators found records of phone calls and email correspondence between Young and Phillips related to Triano's murder.

 In 2008, Ronald Young was charged with the murder of Gary Triano.
 On December 3, 2009, Pamela Phillips was also arrested for Triano's murder in Vienna, Austria, when she fled after her indictment in October 2008.
 She was later returned to the United States to stand trial.

 Trials

 Ronald Young went to trial for Gary Triano's murder in 2010.
 Prosecutors showed records that Phillips agreed to give Young $400,000 to kill her ex-husband.
-Also introduced into evidence were the tapes and recordings outlining the conspiracy.
-At the conclusion of his trial, Young was convicted of first-degree murder and conspiracy to commit murder.
+The tapes and recordings outlining the conspiracy were also introduced into the evidence.
+After his trial, Young was convicted of first-degree murder and conspiracy to commit murder.
 He was sentenced to two life terms.

-Following her extradition to Arizona to stand trial, Pamela Phillips was held on $5 million bond at the Pima County Jail.
+Following her extradition to Arizona to stand trial, Pamela Phillips was held on a $5 million bond at the Pima County Jail.
 In December 2011, she was initially ruled mentally incompetent for trial.
 In October 2012, she was ruled competent to stand trial after undergoing treatment at the jail.

 Phillips' trial began in 2014 and lasted for seven weeks.
-Prosecutors used similar evidence in her trial that was used to convict Young.
+Prosecutors used similar evidence in her trial to convict Young.
 Phillips was convicted of first-degree murder and conspiracy.
 Like Young, she was also sentenced to life in prison; she has no possibility for parole.

 In the media

-The murder of Gary Triano has been televised on several programs, including Dateline NBC, Dateline on ID, 48 Hours, Snapped, American Greed (2015 episode "A Widow's Web"), Fatal Vows and Vengeance: Killer Millionaires.
+The murder of Gary Triano has been televised on several programs, including Dateline NBC, Dateline on ID, 48 Hours, 20/20, Snapped, American Greed (2015 episode "A Widow's Web"), Fatal Vows and Vengeance: Killer Millionaires.

-In January 2012, the case was a subject of a true crime book by Kerie Droban.
+In January 2012, the case was the subject of a true crime book by Kerie Droban.